Our Impact is about More than our Products.

 Connect with the Red Cross on Instagram, Facebook and Twitter @RedCrossCanada

 Supporting Families devastated by Fire – Our work with The BC Professional Fire Fighters Burn Fund.

 The THRIVE program was created to meet the unique challenges of youth associated with sustaining a burn injury.
 The program supports young adults to navigate high school, adopt a sense of independence and adapt to new and changing roles.
 Our funds are directed to host their annual retreat in Kelowna.

 Surrey Food Bank

 Vancouver Fire understands that victims of fire can often be left with very few resources to turn to, and therefore strongly believes in supporting the work of local food banks.
-In 2016, the company took on its first fundraising initiative for the Surrey Food Bank.
-Generosity and friendly competition abounded.
-With a corporate matching offer of $1,500, the company raised $5,883 and donated almost 1,150 pounds of food to the Surrey Food Bank.
-An enthusiastic crew also put in 35 volunteer hours at the distribution centre.
-These results put Vancouver Fire and Radius Security in the top 10 of the 246 companies that held Holiday Food and Fund Drives for the Surrey Food Bank in 2016.
-Not bad for a first try.
+Since 2016, the company has focused its Spread the Cheer holiday campaign to benefit the Surrey Food Bank.
+Generosity and friendly competition abounded, In addition to raising donations, and hundreds of pounds of food, an enthusiastic crew also volunteers an average of 35 hours at the distribution centre.

 "For me, it was an eye opener, all walks of life, people you wouldn’t expect that were in need of the basic necessities.
 Some were so happy to see you, some were obviously regulars and others were visibly humbled to be needing food bank support.
 I left there feeling inspired that there is a non-government, local, community-funded organization that is there to help people with the basic necessities every day."